 Professor Veronesi’s research has appeared in numerous publications, including the Journal of Political Economy, American Economic Review, Quarterly Journal of Economics, Journal of Finance, Journal of Financial Economics and Review of Financial Studies.
 He is the recipient of several awards, including the 2015 AQR Insight award, the 2012 and 2003 Smith Breeden prizes from the Journal of Finance, the 2008 WFA award, the 2006 Barclays Global Investors Prize from the EFA, the 2006 Fama / DFA prizes from the Journal of Financial Economics and the 1999 Barclays Global Investors / Michael Brennan First Prize from the Review of Financial Studies.
 Professor Veronesi teaches both masters- and Ph.D.-level courses.
 He is the recipient of the 2009 McKinsey Award for Excellence in Teaching.

-His undergraduate work was in economics at Bocconi University where he received a laurea magna cum laude with honors in 1992.
+His undergraduate work was in economics at Bocconi University where he received a laurea magna cum laude with honor in 1992.
 He earned a master’s degree with distinction in 1993 from the London School of Economics.
 He joined the Chicago Booth faculty upon obtaining his Ph.D. in Economics from Harvard University in 1997.

 Contributors